-Many doctors and thyroid patients think that the FT3 thyroid lab test can be used to assess the dosing of Liothyronine (T3).
+Many doctors and thyroid patients think that the FT3 thyroid lab test can be used to assess whether the dosing of Liothyronine (T3) is at the right level for the individual.

 However, the situation changes dramatically if the patient is on mostly T3 therapy (with some or no T4 medication).
 These are the patients for whom this article is relevant.